LA FitnessMembership Guide

 LA Fitness FTC Cancellation Lawsuit Guide

-The FTC cancellation lawsuit is relevant because many gym members worry about proof, timing, and friction when ending a membership.
-Treat the case as consumer context and keep careful records when dealing with cancellation or billing questions.
+The FTC cancellation lawsuit is relevant because many gym members worry about proof, timing, and difficulty when ending a membership.
+Use the case as background and keep careful records when dealing with cancellation or billing questions.

 What is the FTC cancellation lawsuit about?